Disease (Lady Gaga song)

 "Disease" is a song by American singer and songwriter Lady Gaga.
-It was released as the lead single from her studio album Mayhem on October 25, 2024, by Interscope Records.
+It was released as the lead single from her sixth solo studio album, Mayhem, on October 25, 2024, by Interscope Records.
 She wrote and produced the track with Andrew Watt and Cirkut, while Michael Polansky provided additional songwriting.
 "Disease" is an electropop, dark pop, dance-pop, synth-pop, industrial dance, industrial pop, and EDM song with grungy guitars and four-on-the-floor beats.
 The lyrics explore how love can cure a partner's affliction.
 "Disease" received acclaim from critics, who praised its production and Gaga's vocal performance.
-It has received a nomination for Best Pop Solo Performance at the upcoming 68th Annual Grammy Awards.
+It received a nomination for Best Pop Solo Performance at the 2026 Grammy Awards.

 The track peaked at number 14 on the Billboard Global 200 and reached the top 20 in the Czech Republic, Greece, Ireland, Latvia, Slovakia, and the United Kingdom.
-It received certifications in Brazil, Canada, France, and the United Kingdom.
-The music video for "Disease", directed by Tanu Muino, depicts Gaga facing different versions of herself and trying to control her personified fears.
+It was certified double platinum in Brazil and platinum in Canada.
+The music video for "Disease", directed by Tanu Muiño, depicts Gaga facing different versions of herself and trying to control her personified fears.
 Gaga first performed the track during a Christmas special of Carpool Karaoke in December 2024.
-She later included it in the set lists of the Mayhem promotional tour (2025) and the Mayhem Ball concert tour (2025–2026).
+She later included it in the set list of The Art of Personal Chaos concerts, including the Mayhem Ball concert tour (2025–2026).
+Gaga also performed a reimagined version of the song for Mayhem Requiem.